JetBrains/amper/docs/src/user-guide/plugins/overview.md

 ## Ideas at the core of the preview

-Conceptually, any Amper plugin consists of two parts:
+Conceptually, any Kargo plugin consists of two parts:

 1. A **configurable** part that is quick to read and fully exempt from arbitrary code execution:
     - `plugin.yaml`